Thresholds Veterans Project Assists Chicago Veterans with Mental Health, Housing

 After returning from the military, veteran Lisa* did not have anywhere to go.
 She was pregnant, living in her car, and living with a mental illness.
 As a survivor of sexual trauma, she was feeling lost and hopeless for her future.
 Then she found Thresholds.
 Within a week’s time, she became a client of the Thresholds Veterans Project, received the support she was missing, and a home of her very own.
 Lisa is now open to receive the recovery treatment and services she needs.

-As a senior veteran, Lisa was having a hard time managing his mental illness and substance use disorder on his own.
-Since coming to Thresholds, he has received supports such as housing, money management, medication education, and treatment services unique to his needs.
-He is a frequent participant in the Thresholds Veterans Project program and activities, and his quality of life has greatly improved.
+As a senior veteran, Lisa was having a hard time managing her mental illness and substance use disorder on her own.
+Since coming to Thresholds, she has received supports such as housing, money management, medication education, and treatment services unique to her needs.
+She is a frequent participant in the Thresholds Veterans Project program and activities, and her quality of life has greatly improved.

 Support the Thresholds Veterans Project